informatics-lab/video-service/README.md

-# video-service
+# Video Service

-Takes encoded images and converts them to a video
+Takes encoded images and converts them to a video using FFMPEG

+## Requirements
+ffmpeg